-In the early 1900s, tens of thousands of people from the countryside of southern Spain left their native land.
+In the early 1900s, tens of thousands of people from Spain, mostly country folk, left their native land.
 Spain was in the middle of a serious economic downturn.
 There was no work and not enough food, especially in the countryside.
 People left for any place where there seemed a reasonable chance of taking care of their families: Brazil, South Africa, Argentina, Hawaii....

 In the case of Hawaii, the owners of sugar cane and pineapple plantation owners were in need of labor.
 Hawaii had only very recently been annexed by the United States, and the plantation owners sent agents to Spain to find laborers.
 The contracts they offered required a minimum three year commitment but in return, the immigrants were promised food, free housing, some free medical care, free schooling for small children, and a modest wage.

 Between 1907 and 1912, a little under 10,000 of these Spanish immigrants came to Hawaii, bound by three-year or five-year labor contracts.
 Almost everything between making the decision to leave, and their arrival at the plantation which had hired them, was difficult, ardurous and confusing - including the crossing, since this was before the Panama Canal opened and the ships had to pass around the stormy Cape Horn.